minervoo/SpotifyColorSorting/README.md

+# THIS FORK IS NOT SYNCED AS I BELIEVE IT TO BE THE GOLDEN VERSION

-# Spotify Playlist by Album Cover Hue
+## Spotify Playlist by Album Cover Hue
 This little project lets you create a new Spotify playlist where the songs from any other playlist are sorted by the dominant color of their album covers.
 The script pulls album covers with the Spotify API, analyzes the main color of each cover and then arranges the tracks in the playlist based on this color order, giving you a visually unique music experience.
 #### NOTES